sakibahammed/Just-an-Ordinary-project/README.md

         Global scope : The function can also access variables from the top level code that is not inside any function.

     Lexical function is all about where the function is defined

+# Closure

+    closure is the combination of a function bundeled together with reference to its surrounding stat.

+    Closure gives the access to an outer function scope from an inner function. ..

+    A closure happens when a function remembers and keeps using variables from its outer function, even after the outer function is done running.

+    How Closure Work :
+        1. Function inside a function,- define a function inside another function.
+        2. The inner function remember the variable from the outer function and can use them.
+        3. Using Closure : Even after the outer function is finished , the inner function still has access to the variable from the outer function.

+        ==> so the closure , is when an inner function keeps using the outer function's variables , even after the outer function is done running.
+This lets work with data from an outer function even after that function is gone.